swarb.co.uk - law index

 A statutory office holder such as a judge is not employed under a contract.

 Dale -v- Inland Revenue Commissioners; HL 1954 - AC 11

-(Australia) A chief constable was an office held under the Crown, and the usual relationship of master and servant did not apply.
+(Australia) The Crown could not recover damages for the loss of the services of a police constable as the result of injuries caused by the negligence of a third person.
+A chief constable was an office held under the Crown, and the usual relationship of master and servant did not apply.

 Patchett -v- Stirling Engineering Co Ltd (1955) 72 RPC 50

 Employment, Intellectual Property

 The court considered the position at common law of an employee claiming to patent his invention: "It is elementary that, where the employee in the course of his employment (ie in his employer's time and with his materials) makes an invention which falls within his duty to make (as was the case here) he holds his interest in the invention, and in any resulting patent, as trustee for the employer unless he can show that he has a beneficial interest which the law recognises."
 The source of an employee's duty is primarily contractual, though some of the terms are implied by law.